Futures Without Violence in Tillamook County

-- Intervention: In partnership with Safer Futures, Tillamook County Women's Resource Center provides an advocate at a local health clinic to give confidential services to IPV survivors and training to medical staff.
+- Intervention: In partnership with Safer Futures, Tides of Change provides an advocate at a local health clinic to give confidential services to IPV survivors and training to medical staff.
 The advocate uses curriculum and other materials designed by Futures Without Violence.

 - Results: Healthcare providers at the clinic reported increased understanding of IPV and its impact on health.
 As a result, IPV advocates received an increase in referrals from healthcare providers.
 Patients experiencing IPV reported a reduction in chronic, toxic stress and improved overall health after receiving advocacy services.

 Intimate partner violence (IPV) negatively impacts health and often results in the development of chronic conditions such as heart disease, high cholesterol, diabetes, chronic pain, substance use disorders, and depressive symptoms.
 Across the nation, 1 in 4 women and 1 in 7 men experience intimate partner violence.
 Research shows that healthcare costs of treating women who experience abuse are approximately 42% higher than non-abused women.

 Futures Without Violence (FUTURES) is a national nonprofit working to prevent and end gender-based violence that disproportionately impacts women and children.
 As part of their Improving Health Outcomes Through Violence Prevention Pilot Project, FUTURES selected 10 domestic violence programs and community health centers across the U.S. to receive financial assistance, training, and support.
 During a 10-month period, these pairings partnered to promote the increased safety and improved health outcomes of those experiencing IPV.